-More than seventy years after its release “Sabotage” remains relevant, in fact, it is even more relevant today, considering the world we live in, than in 1936 when it was first released.
-Based on Joseph Conrad’s short novel, “The Secret Agent,” the plot focuses on Karl Verloc (Oscar Homolka), a foreigner from an unnamed country.
+More than seventy years after its release, Sabotage remains relevant today.
+In fact, it is arguably more relevant today, considering the world we live in, than in 1936 when it was first released.
+Based on Joseph Conrad’s short novel, The Secret Agent, the plot focuses on Karl Verloc (Oscar Homolka), a foreigner from an unnamed country.
 Verloc owns a local cinema in London and is a member of a terrorist group set on crippling London.
-His wife (Sylvia Sidney) is completely unaware of her husband’s underground activities.
-Living with Mr. and Mrs. Volker is Mrs. Volker’s younger brother, Stevie (Desmond Tester) whose death in the film sparks its most famous sequence and is the centerpiece of the film.
+His wife, (Sylvia Sidney) is completely unaware of her husband’s underground activities.
+Living with the couple, in an apartment above the cinema, is Mrs. Verloc’s much younger brother, Stevie (Desmond Tester), whose death in the film sparks its most famous, and most infamous, sequence.
+Continue reading →

 Week-End Marriage is a “cautionary tale” tale about women attempting to manage both a job and a home life.
 Based on the 1931 novel by Faith Baldwin, the film pushes all the buttons on the dangers a woman faces by attempting to balance life in and out of the home; an unhappy marriage, an unkempt home, no children and infidelity by the husband.
 Today, with so many double income families trying to survive, the film seems chauvinistic, narrow-minded and quaint.
 Continue reading →